Perlence/AutoHotkey.py/README.md

 ## Quickstart

-Ensure that you have installed [Python](https://www.python.org/downloads/) 3.7 and newer, and [AutoHotkey](https://www.autohotkey.com/) 1.1.28 and newer.
+Ensure that you have installed [Python](https://www.python.org/downloads/) 3.7 or later and [AutoHotkey](https://www.autohotkey.com/) 1.1.28 or later.

 Install the package to the Python user install directory.
 To do that, copy and paste the following into a PowerShell window: